To comply with IMF conditions: 15pc hike in power tariff on the cards

 ISLAMABAD: Pakistan and the IMF have agreed on four prior actions including notifying for hiking electricity tariff by around 15 percent and establishment of an independent committee for determination of market based flexible exchange rate, The News has learnt.

-After implementing all prior actions agreed with the IMF staff, it will pave the way for consideration of Pakistan’s request for approval of $6 billion bailout package by the Fund’s Executive Board, probably by end June or early July this year.
+After implementing on all prior actions agreed with the IMF staff, it will pave the way for consideration of Pakistan’s request for approval of $6 billion bailout package by Fund’s Executive Board probably by end June or early July this year.

+Other prior actions agreed with the IMF included taxation measures and reforms in the FBR undertaken through upcoming Finance Bill 2019 on the eve of the budget for 2019-20 and policy rate hike considered by Monetary Policy Committee (MPC) in its upcoming meeting, expected to be held anytime within this month.

 It’s premature to judge the findings of the upcoming MPC but experts argued that the inflationary pressures exist owing to hike in POL products and other possibility of hiking taxation and other prices so the upcoming meeting might consider hike in discount rate up to 200 basis points.